usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 15. Discussion: Preventing Misunderstandings in a Shared Responsibility Model
+### 15. Discussion: Preventing misunderstandings in a shared responsibility model

 Total time allocation: 5-10 min

-### Activity Instructions:
+#### Activity instructions:

 * **Purpose:** Learners will be able to recognize where there could be misunderstandings between vendors and agencies and how to apply the shared responsibility model to prevent those misunderstandings.
 * **Expected Outcomes**: Learners will identify common misunderstandings in shared responsibility models and propose contract strategies to clarify roles and mitigate risk.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   In a shared responsibility model, where do you think misunderstandings between vendors and agencies are most likely to occur?
 What could be done contractually to prevent that?